International Code of Conduct for Private Security Service Providers: Overview of The International Code of Conduct

-The oversight mechanism - The International Code of Conduct Association (ICoCA)
+The oversight mechanism

 In February 2013 representatives from signatory companies, civil society and governments negotiated the Charter for the Oversight Mechanism of the International Code of Conduct for Private Security Service Providers (called ‘Articles of Association’).
 The Geneva-based oversight mechanism, the International Code of Conduct for Private Security Service Providers' Association, also known as the International Code of Conduct Association, ICoCA, is an independent non-profit association under Swiss law.
 The overarching purpose of this Association is to promote the responsible provision of private security services and respect for human rights and national and international law by exercising independent governance and oversight of the Code.

-The main organs of the oversight association are a General Assembly and a Board of Directors.
+The main organs of the oversight association are a General Assembly and a board of directors.
 While all members – private security companies, civil society organizations, and states (the three ‘pillars’) – form part of the General Assembly, the Board of Directors consists of twelve elected members.
-The Board of Directors is the executive decision-making body of the Association.
-Members of each ‘pillar’ are equally represented in the Board of Directors.
+The board of directors is the executive decision-making body of the Association.
+Members of each ‘pillar’ are equally represented in the board of directors.
 The main tasks and competencies of the Association are: